How liquor is sold in Alberta

 AGLC controls the importation, manufacture, sale, possession, storage, distribution, and use of liquor in Alberta.
 We establish and enforce liquor policies.
 We also licence businesses in which liquor is sold or consumed.

 We pay liquor suppliers for their products after the product is sold to liquor licensees.
 We also collect the provincial liquor markup as well as any federal liquor taxes and levies.
-The revenue then flows to the General Revenue Fund for use in public programs.
+The revenue then flows to the General Revenue Fund.

 What is liquor markup?

 AGLC adds a markup to the liquor it sells to liquor licensees.
 AGLC collects the markup on behalf of the government.
 The markup goes to the General Revenue Fund to support programs and initiatives that benefit all Albertans.

 Liquor markup is applied as a flat rate per litre depending on the product type and alcohol content.
 Markup rates are established in policy and reviewed regularly.

 You can find current markup rates in the Liquor Markup Schedule.